lykhonis/terramach/README.md

 # Terra Mach

 Terra Mach is a frontend system to build performant graphical interfaces for desktop, embedded, and mobile systems.
+It aims to make it easy to create a branded user experience.
+It does not obey a platform's look and feel, though it provides tools to create similar experiences.

 The project is in active development.
 Most of the APIs are stable, though some breaking changes are still possible.